ChinYanXu/CDE2310_g4_AY2526_turtlebot_ROS2/mech_doc/README.md

 - **Camera and Servo Motors**: Wire these components after the payload floor is fully secured, to avoid wiring complications.

 ### Servo Installation
-- Servos as press fit into the 3d printed mounts, masking tape can be used to secure further.\
+- Servos are press fit into the 3d printed mounts, masking tape can be used to secure further.

 ---